HandsOnDataViz/book/leaflet/with-google-sheets/README.md

 *By [Ilya Ilyankou and Jack Dougherty](../../introduction/who.md), last updated January 27, 2017*

+** TO DO **
+- change directions to paste the full URL
+- carefully explain the Publish step and include a screenshot
+- create video tutorial

 ## Try the map or open in a [new tab](https://jackdougherty.github.io/leaflet-maps-with-google-sheets/)

 <iframe src="https://jackdougherty.github.io/leaflet-maps-with-google-sheets/" width="100%" height=500></iframe>